alexander-nolan/cv/alexander-nolan-cv.md

 - Involved in setting up new folders, GARs, IAM etc for onboarding new departments.
 This was done via a complex process using env0 scripts.
 Was able to perform this task in a matter of days when the average time of completion prior to that was several weeks
 - Proposed improvements for evergreening Infrastructure components, such as GKE, terraform modules, container images
 - Worked in an extremely complex environment with repos nested inside of repos, terraform modules calling on multiple other modules and have a very good understanding of what an enterprise Infrastructure codebase should look like and how to design and navigate it.
-- Mentored teammates on best practices around upgrades, security and helped various team members gain a better understanding of Kubernetes, IaC, VCS’.
+- Mentored teammates on best practices around upgrades, security and helped various team members gain a better understanding of Kubernetes, IaC, VCS'.

-**Freshfields Bruckhaus Deringer**
+## Freshfields Bruckhaus Deringer

 **September 2020 – January 2022**